wpmjones/apibot/Rules/code_of_conduct.md

 ## Junkies' Admin pledge to you <a name="1"></a>

-In the interest of fostering an open and welcoming environment, we as leaders pledge to making participation in our community a harassment-free experience for everyone, regardless of race, color, national origin, religion, age, sex (gender), gender identity and expression, sexual orientation, physical or mental disability, level or type of experience, and reprisal.
+In the interest of fostering an open and welcoming environment, we as leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of race, color, national origin, religion, age, sex (gender), gender identity and expression, sexual orientation, physical or mental disability, level or type of experience, and reprisal.